Rezeptbuch-Team/Rezeptbuch/docs/DataStorageConcept.md

 - servings
 - categories
 - cooking time

-Hash of recipe:
-The hash is determined by the combination of title, servings, ingredient list, categories, cooking time and instructions using SHA256.
-So basically putting all text into the SHA256 algorithm.

 Goal:
 save as little as possible in the db to decrease redundancy/storage, but still insure functionality and performance/speed